diecorra/challenge-ratedpower-enverus/README.md

 ### Feedback

-Expressing the joy of working on the project.
-Acknowledging time constraints for creating a well-structured application.
+Very happy to work on the project, acknowledging time constraints for creating a well-structured application.
-Desiring more time to delve into details, as specified in point 2f.
+<br>Desiring more time to delve into details, as specified in point 2f.